AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

  * Made label.field optional.
 It will be ignored and can be omitted if label.definition is provided.
 Size, color, and symbol will also be ignored if label.definition is provided.
  * some properties of dialog elements are no longer case sensitive: autocapitalizationType, autocorrectionType, and keyboardType
  * Dialog.grouped is ignored (sections are visually distinct, and `grouped` does not render any differently)
+ * feature.locations.type = "mapTarget" is not supported
+ * feature.locations.default is ignored
+ * feature.locations.type = "gps" is ignored if feature.locations.type = "angleDistance" exists and allowed
+ * if feature has multiple location objects with the same locations.type, an error is thrown (new surveys); last one is used (existing surveys)

 New root properties:
 * [`tracklogs`](#tracklogs) (o)(v3)